rcphill2/Module-12/README.md

 **Part 2: Complete homework: Mining Hurricane Harvey tweets**

 The homework assignment is described in the `text-mining-hurricane-harvey` file, available as both `.html` and `.pdf`.
-The data for your homework assignment is also included in the repository (`data/hurricane-harvey-tweets.csv`).
+The data for your homework assignment is too large to include on GitHub.
+Instead, you can download the file on Moodle.